liskomes/musical-waffle/The booking system phase 4/GDPR_Checklist.md

 ✅ Pass (a note can be added)
 ❌ Fail (a note can be added)
 ⚠️ Attention (a note can be added)

+Note 1: Users under age 15 cannot register
+Note 2: The terms of service is included to the form, but its there is no actual privacy policy yet Note 3: Users can only view their profile via account